 He released his first studio album Howling at the Moon in 1996 (now out of print) and has since released five more studio albums and one live album.

-Aymar released his sixth studio album, Your Perfect Matador, with producer Michael Phillip Wojewoda on October 12, 2018.The album took inspiration from a woman Aymar dated from New Brunswick, who he called the "Fundy Maiden."
-He described the 9-tracks as if "You're kind of eavesdropping on a conversation between a man and a woman.
+Aymar released his sixth studio album, Your Perfect Matador, with producer Michael Phillip Wojewoda on October 12, 2018.The album took inspiration from a woman Aymar calls the "Fundy Maiden."
+He described the 9-tracks as if "You're kind of eavesdropping on a conversation between the two of us.
 It's thematically cohesive from start to finish.
 It plays out like a story."